carlos2380/apigo/README.md

 ### TableTests

 I use Table driven test to make the tests.
-In this way, there is very simplified code and it works to test all cases.
+In this way, there is a very simplified code and it works for all test cases.

 - https://github.com/carlos2380/apigo/blob/main/internal/server/server_test.go